 As far as access to the city center, there definitely is a price vs. convenience trade-off.
-Hotels in Odaiba are marginally cheaper, but you are also looking at a 15-minute train ride to central Tokyo, or 20-25 minutes to Minato, for example.
-Another issue is that if you’re trying to take mass transit from either Haneda or Narita, the trip involves a double connection, which is inconvenient if you’re lugging heavy/bulky bags.
+Hotels in Odaiba are marginally cheaper, but involve a 15-minute train ride to central Tokyo.
+Another issue is that airport trips require a double connection on the trains.
+This makes things difficult with heavy or bulky luggage.
 On the other hand, the pace in Odaiba is noticeably slower and quieter than much of Tokyo.
 I find that preferable, but whether that’s a plus or minus for you is of course personal preference.

 The rooms at the Hilton Tokyo Odaiba are really nothing special, though service was exceptional, as I’d encountered throughout Japan.
-Whether the hotel is the right choice for you, though, depends on how you value the trade-off between price and location.
+Whether the hotel is the right choice for you, though, depends on how you value the price-location trade-off.
 I appreciated the less hectic pace in Odaiba, and I’ll generally trade a short train ride to the city center for a lower price.
-I also found the location next to Aqua City a plus, as that opened up many dining opportunities without having to venture very far (quite welcome when you’ve been on your feet all day as we consistently were).
+I also found the location next to Aqua City a plus, as that opened up many close-in dining opportunities.

 Next week, I wrap up my Japan trip report series with a look at the Admirals Club at Narita Airport.